What to Do If Your Wallet is Lost or Stolen

 Retrace your steps as soon as you realize your wallet is lost—you just might find it.

-1. Retract your steps
+1. Retrace your steps

 2. Cancel debit cards